 In Windows 10, version 1709, the enrollment protocol was updated to check whether the device is domain-joined.
 For details, see [MS-MDE2]: Mobile Device Enrollment Protocol Version 2.
 For examples, see section 4.3.1 RequestSecurityToken of the MS-MDE2 protocol documentation.

 When the auto-enrollment Group Policy is enabled, a task is created in the background that initiates the MDM enrollment.
 The task will use the existing MDM service configuration from the Azure Active Directory information of the user.
 If multi-factor authentication is required, the user will get a prompt to complete the authentication.
 Once the enrollment is configured, the user can check the status in the Settings page.

-In Windows 10, version 1709, when the same policy is configured in GP and MDM, the GP policy wins (GP policy takes precedence over MDM).
+In Windows 10, version 1709 or later, when the same policy is configured in GP and MDM, the GP policy wins (GP policy takes precedence over MDM).
 Since Windows 10, version 1803, a new setting allows you to change the policy conflict winner to MDM.
-For additional information, see Windows 10 Group Policy vs. Intune MDM Policy who wins?.
+For additional information, see Windows 10 Group Policy vs. Intune MDM Policy who wins?

 For this policy to work, you must verify that the MDM service provider allows the GP triggered MDM enrollment for domain joined devices.

 To ensure that the auto-enrollment feature is working as expected, you must verify that various requirements and settings are configured correctly.
 The following steps demonstrate required settings using the Intune service:

 Verify that the user who is going to enroll the device has a valid Intune license.